 From a side window came hissing laughter.
 Her spine stiffened at the chinking of more glass.
 The beast was toying with her.
 It wanted her to come outside.
 Well, Abby wasn’t stupid like those bimbos in the movies.
 She knew not to reach for that rattling door, knew not to explore the woods at night to find what was howling.
 No. Better to stay put and wait for the monster to come to her.

 From outside sounded a thunder of metal being ripped from its hinges.
 The cellar door.
-Now the thing was trying to get in through the basement.
+Now the thing was trying to get through the basement.
 It made a racket below the floor.

 Abby gripped her axe and held steady.
 She didn’t back down from a fight.
 Mother had raised her to take on every challenge life threw at her.
 When Abby was a child, Mother had played horror movie after horror movie, teaching her the difference between strong movie heroines who survived and stupid girls who got slaughtered.
 Mother’s favorite movie, I Spit on Your Grave, played every Friday night in her old VHS player.

 “You want make it in Hollywood, Abby?
 You’ve got to think like Jennifer Hills, who made those bastards pay.
 You’ve got to be tough like Ellen Ripley, and channel your inner Sarah Connor.
-No one messes with my little star.”
+No one messes my little star.”
 Mother had taught her how to defend herself in the cruel, cruel world.